 Find this lake, though, especially if you have kids with you!
 There is a plethora of simple things to keep them busy.
 No playgrounds, but they can run, watch birds, pick flowers, play hide and seek, climb benches, etc. The walking path is massive, wide, and outlines the entire lake.
 I say this because in our western mindset, it's easy to get trapped in thinking our kids need a specific "thing" to entertain them.
 They don't.
 They need space.
 Lots of space.

 3.)
 Water Puppet Show at Thang Long Theatre-

 One thing I recommend you pay to do in Hanoi is the water puppet show.
 It's a cultural must if you want to experience a local thing!
 This tradition has been going on for over 1,000 years.
 Be aware that some kids might not do well with it, though.
-I had to take Evan out towards the end, because he got scared.
+I had to take the little fella out towards the end, because he got scared.
 I recommend going, but be mentally prepared for it.
 The flashing lights, live music, and foreign language can be a bit much for a little one.
-Jack was fully entranced though.
+The big fella was fully entranced though.
 I think it's the age, but also depends on the child as well.

 4.)
 Vietnamese Coffee-

 Even if you are not a big coffee drinker, I will still tell you to put it high on the list.
 You will not find coffee quite like this anywhere else in the world.
 It's strong, sweet, and delicious!
 I'm typically not big about having sweetener in my coffee, but this...this is different.
 The mixture of flavors is indescribable.
 I mean, the concoction includes sweetened condensed milk!